 Cinnamon, like GNOME Shell, isn’t short of metrological candidates.
 For me the simply named ‘Weather‘ is by far the best.
 It can display the current local weather conditions and temperature in the panel.
 When clicked it shows greater detail, including humidity and wind speed, as well as a brief forecast.

-When you want to record a quick screencast or take a snap of your desktop to share, try Desktop Capture.
+When you want to record a quick screencast or take a snap of your desktop to share, try the ‘ScreenShot+Record Desktop’ applet.

-It’s billed as a “comprehensive screenshot and screen casting applet for Cinnamon” and, based on appearances, it really does seem to be exactly that.
+This is billed as a comprehensive screenshot and screen casting applet for Cinnamon and, based on appearances, it is exactly that.